benperove/remove-orphaned-dvs/README.md

 Remove Orphaned DVS
 ===================

-Accidentally nuke your VSM and can't get rid of the N1K remnants in VC?
-This script is what you need.

 1. Deploy a new OVF template and point to the desired VSM OVA file (e.g. VSM/Install/nexus-1000v.4.2.1.SV2.2.1a.ova in the archive).

 2. Hit Next > Next > Accept > Next > type "tempvsm" and choose the correct datacenter, Next > choose Manually Configure Nexus 1000V, Next > choose a cluster, Next > choose host, Next > choose datastore, Next > Next > choose the correct network label for the Management interface only, Next > don't configure any settings yet, Next > Finish